harshchinu/harshchinu/README.md

-### Hi 👋 there, I'm Avinash Kumar Singh
+Hi all I'm Harsh 👋

-## I'm a MERN Stack Developer!
+## I'm a Full Stack Software Developer

-- 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
-- ⚡ Fun fact: I am cricket lover
+- A Full Stack Software Developer 🚀 having an experience of building Web and Mobile applications with JavaScript / Reactjs / Nodejs / Java / Android and some other cool libraries and frameworks

 ### Languages and Tools: